-It should be noted that depending on your business or your agency, there may be more or less requirements to complete when completing a POA&M.
+Depending on your business or your agency, there may be more or fewer requirements when completing a POA&M.

 How does a POA&M impact your security risk & compliance operations?

 Security professionals today are under the scrutiny of many frameworks, regulations, and standards.
-Standards like GDPR, FISMA, PCI-DSS, etc., and all of these frameworks can be brought under a single security control framework, such as NIST Risk Management Framework (NIST RMF).
-A security control framework is a unified compliance framework that allows the organization to consolidate its requirements in order to properly manage the sheer number of requirements spread across different regulatory bodies and standard organizations.
+Standards like GDPR, FISMA, PCI-DSS, etc., and these frameworks can be brought under a single security control framework, such as the NIST Risk Management Framework (NIST RMF).
+A security control framework is a unified compliance framework that allows the organization to consolidate its requirements in order to properly manage the sheer number of requirements spread across different regulatory bodies and standards organizations.
 When assessing your environment against a unified compliance effort, it will produce several deficiencies from various controls and requirements.
-These deficiencies and issues are formally documented inside of your POA&M. The POA&M can then serve as a foundational document to capture business justification, tasks, and estimated cost with clear traceability to your organization’s security posture.
+These deficiencies and issues are formally documented inside of your POA&M. The POA&M can then serve as a foundational document to capture the business justification, tasks, and estimated costs along with a clear traceability to your organization’s security posture.

-How can POA&Ms help CISO with their Budgeting Strategies?
+How can POA&Ms help CISOs with their Budgeting Strategies?

-According to OMB Memorandum 04-25, POA&Ms are actually used by the Office of Management and Budget (OMB) to gather cost of security across various agencies in the U.S. The Office of Management and Budget (OMB) is the largest office within the Executive Office of the President of the United States.
-Think of the OMB as the primary finance department for security and other activities.
+According to OMB Memorandum 04-25, POA&Ms are actually used by the Office of Management and Budget (OMB) to gather costs of security across various agencies in the U.S. The Office of Management and Budget (OMB) is the largest office within the Executive Office of the President of the United States.
+It is the primary finance department for security and other activities.

-There is a lot a CISO can learn on how OMB processes, manages, and approves funding all various types of activities including capital planning for new investments, known as CPIC (Capital Planning & Investment Control).
+There is a lot a CISO can learn on how OMB processes manage and approve funding for various types of activities including capital planning for new investments, known as CPIC (Capital Planning & Investment Control).

-CISOs need a defensible budgeting strategy and Ignyte automates the security budgeting process while linking it to security performance of your organization.
-Security performance of your organization can be tied to a unified compliance framework while managing multiple security control frameworks under a single organization.
+CISOs need a defensible budgeting strategy and Ignyte Platform automates the security budgeting process while linking it to the security performance of your organization.
+The Security performance of your organization can be tied to a one or more compliance framework while managing multiple security control frameworks under a single organization.
 Give us a call or schedule your demo today.